sporniket/seed-vhdl/README.md

 # seed-vhdl
-A seed project to fork to bootstrap a VHDL project with all the code I deemed usefull for any purpose.
+A VHDL library to bootstrap a VHDL project with all the code I deemed usefull for any purpose.

 > This project is originally made by David SPORN.
 It is marked
 > with CC0 1.0 Universal.
 To view a copy of this license, visit